 - 1 All writing paper is provided however students must provide other equipment required for specific examinations. - 2 Students are required to wear full school uniform during the examination period. - 3 All students should arrive at least 10 minutes before the starting time of the exam.
 Exam attendance is recorded by completing of Attendance Slips at the beginning of each exam. - 4.
 All exams will be held in the Hall except for subjects that have practical components.
-Students seeking Special Provisions will receive their own personal timetable with rooms allocated. - If a student is unable to attend an examination due to illness, the school should be notified by telephone as soon as possible.
-A doctor's certificate is required to explain the absence.
-This certificate must be presented to the Deputy Principal or the relevant Head Teacher as soon as the student returns to school. - Any student who is absent from an examination must report to the relevant Head Teacher(s) immediately after the illness/misadventure to arrange alternative times for missed exams.
+Students seeking Special Provisions will receive their own personal timetable with rooms allocated. - 5 If a student is unable to attend an examination due to illness or misadventure, the school should be notified by telephone as soon as possible.
+This certificate must be presented to the Deputy Principal or the relevant Head Teacher as soon as the student returns to school.
+Students will need to include advice from a relevant independent expert, e.g. a doctor or police officer, to show why they could not attend the exam or how their exam performance was affected. - 6 Any student who is absent from an examination must report to the relevant Head Teacher(s) immediately after the illness/misadventure to arrange alternative times for missed exams.
 Failure on the part of the student to arrange an alternative time immediately after the illness/misadventure will result in a zero for the examination for that student. - 7 Students must remain in the examination room for the entire duration of each examination (students are not allowed to leave any exam before the scheduled finishing time). - 8 There is to be no communications of any sort between students while inside the examination room.
 The borrowing of equipment or material is prohibited. - 9 Any article that could be considered an aid must not be taken to the examination tables, (e.g. books, notes, loose sheets of paper, mobile phones, Smart watches).
 All materials are subject to confiscation. - 10 Any pens, pencils, calculators etc must be in a clear plastic bag (not your normal pencil case) and your drink bottle must be clear and with no label. - 11 Students should consult the timetable carefully.
 No allowance will be made where candidates fail to attend an examination because of an alleged misreading of the timetable.
 Note that times for the start and finish of examinations vary.